-The ASEM Scholars program provides services to support students in graduating with a STEM major.
-This program focuses on promising students who are underrepresented in STEM, especially students who are first in their family to attend college, students from low-income households, and students from underrepresented groups, such as women and minorities.
+The Arizona's Science, Engineering, and Math Scholars (ASEMS) program provides services to support students in graduating with a STEM major.
+This program focuses on promising students who are underrepresented in STEM, especially students who are first in their family to attend college, from low-income households, who transferred from a community college, and from underrepresented groups, such as women and minorities.

 This is a competitive program.
 Space is limited.

 The ASEMS Committee will review and approve applications on a rolling basis until all spots are filled.

 The application for the 2015-2016 academic year are open!
 Please click on the Apply tab.